belisab/SpaceAndNarrative/README.md

 co-occurrence of space-related nouns shown in Figures 3, 4, and 5.
 The results of the NER analysis can be found in NER_results_LinguisticSpace.xlsx.

-## Findings
-Find the thesis via Helda, an open repository of the University of Helsinki: https://helda.helsinki.fi/